olicoding/ClimateScoop/README.md

 - **Frontend:** React.js and Next.js for dynamic, server-side rendered interfaces.
 - **Backend & Authentication:** Node.js, Express.js, and Auth0 for robust backend services and secure user authentication.
 - **Data Visualization:** `@nivo/line` for creating interactive and responsive charts.
 - **Caching & Offline:** Redis for efficient data caching and a custom service worker for PWA capabilities.
+(Redis has been removed since the new policy of the provider)
 - **Logging:** Winston for detailed error logging and system monitoring.

 ## Getting Started